 - Common TA is a configured offset that corresponds to the RTT between the Reference Point (RP) and the NTN payload.

-- Koffset is a configured scheduling offset that approximately corresponds to the sum of the service link RTT and the common TA.
+- Koffset is a configured scheduling offset that need to be larger or equal to the sum of the service link RTT and the common TA.